-Inside the Local Disk C: of the Windows there is folder –Users, click on that.
+Inside the Local Disk C: of the Windows, there is a folder –Users, click on that.

 Step 4: Double-click on your Windows username to open it (mine is Raj).
 After that, open the AppData folder which is basically a hidden folder.

 Step 4: Inside the AppData open the Local->Packages->ConicalGroupLimited folder for Ubuntu.
 In the same way for other Linux environments, it will start with their names.

 Step 5: Inside the folder double click to open the LocalState->rootfs.
 All the files and folders of Ubuntu Linux environment will show there.

 Now click on the Home folder where you will find the UNIX username.

 How to access Windows files from Ubuntu terminal

 To access all Windows 10 system drives under the Command Terminal of Ubuntu or other Linux environment installed on Windows; we need to follow the mounting command of Linux.

 From your Linux Bash Shell type following command to mount C: Drive:

 cd /mnt/c ls